dsaynova/lm_interpretation_fact_completion/README.md

-# lm_interpretation_fact_completion
+# Interpretations of Language Models
-Code for Paper Fact Recall, Heuristics or Pure Guesswork?
+Replication Code for Paper Fact Recall, Heuristics or Pure Guesswork?
 Precise Interpretations of Language Models for Fact Completion